anniedenton/599D-exercise1/README.md

 or sexual orientation for the assailant’s actions [7].
-At the same time, P2, who is in her 50s, transitioned and made a lot of life changes in the past couple years, and so will “swing for the fences....I’m just gonna try to live before I die....and make up for lost time.”
-For her, that means dating as much as possible.
+At the same time, P2, who is in her 50s, transitioned and made a lot of life changes in the past couple years, and so will “swing for the fences":
+> ...I’m just gonna try to
+> live before I die....and make up for lost time.”

+For her,
+that means dating as much as possible.
 While she does take precautions for her physical safety by deciding to disclose in her online profile that she is trans and tell a